As if one thing wasn't enough, they had to add another thing on top of it:

 Don't play this game.

 Plan ahead what you are going to say, be clear in your intention and leave no doubt.
-This is the best you can do.
+That's the best you can do.

 All the information you need is that your partner wants to break up with you, as painful as that might be.